georgiy-nezbritskiy/taxi-service/README.md

 ## The project has 3-Tier Architecture

-1 DAO
+1. DAO
+     - all communication between the client and the server takes place here
+2. SERVICE
      - all database work takes place here (CRUD methods)
-2 SERVICE
+3. CONTROLLER
      - all business login takes place here
-3 CONTROLLER
- - all communication between the client and the server takes place here

 # :tornado: **Technologies:**